datascientest-fastAPI-project-group-25/fastAPI-project-app/PLAN.md

 ### 3. Implement Image Retagging for Production

-1. [ ] Create a new job in `build-prod-image.yml` to:
+1. [x] Created a new job in `build-prod-image.yml` to:
-   - [ ] Identify the corresponding `stg-<SHORTHASH>` image.
+   - [x] Identify the corresponding `stg-<SHORTHASH>` image.
-   - [ ] Retag it with the SemVer without rebuilding.
+   - [x] Retag it with the SemVer without rebuilding.
-   - [ ] This ensures the exact same image is promoted.
+   - [x] This ensures the exact same image is promoted.

+2. [x] Added a GitHub release creation step to:
+   - [x] Create a proper release with the retagged images.
+   - [x] Include a changelog of changes since the last tag.

+3. [x] Updated the trigger-release job to:
+   - [x] Use the retagged images.
+   - [x] Pass the correct semantic version.

 ### 4. Fix GitHub Release Creation

-1. [ ] Create a new workflow or modify `create-app-release.yml` to:
+1. [ ] Create a new workflow or modify `build-stg-image.yml` to:
    - [ ] Create a pre-release when merging to `stg`.
-   - [ ] Promote the pre-release to a full release when merging to `main`.
-   - [ ] Include links to the Docker images in the release notes.
+   - [ ] Include links to the staging Docker images.

 ### 5. Ensure Payload Consistency

-1. [ ] Update the `trigger-helm-release.yml` workflow to:
+1. [x] Updated the workflows to:
-   - [ ] Use consistent image references for both `stg` and `prod`.
+   - [x] Use consistent image references for both `stg` and `prod`.
-   - [ ] Include the correct SemVer in the payload.
+   - [x] Include the correct SemVer in the payload.

 ## Next Steps

 1. [x] Implement the changes to the version bump process.
 2. [x] Implement the Docker image tagging strategy.
-3. [ ] Implement the next improvement: image retagging for production.
+3. [x] Implement the image retagging for production.
-4. [ ] Fix the GitHub release creation process.
+4. [ ] Implement the next improvement: Create a pre-release when merging to `stg`.
-5. [ ] Ensure payload consistency.
+5. [x] Ensure payload consistency.
 6. [ ] Test the full workflow with a new feature branch.